CN-TU/pysdoclust-stream/README.md

 ## Installation

-SDOstreamclust can be installed with pip3 *(this option is not available during anonymous review, instead downloading the repo is required)*:
+SDOstreamclust only requires `numpy`.
+It can be installed with pip3 *(this option is not available during anonymous review, instead downloading the repo is required)*:

         pip3 install git+https://github.com/...